 Of course, many writers who end up publishing books through small presses actually publish their first work in literary journals and periodicals.
 The White Review is arguably the UK’s best venue for cutting-edge literature.
 It was founded in 2011 by the same brains trust that went on to establish Fitzcarraldo Editions, and it runs an important short story prize which, along with the Galley Beggar Prize, routinely turns up some of the best and sharpest short fiction to be produced in Britain.

 In Ireland, comparable journals would be The Stinging Fly and Gorse, both of them blending unconventional fiction and poetry with provocative literary criticism.
 Try also The Tangerine, recently established in Belfast; 404 Ink, based in Edinburgh; Open Pen, based in London; and Slightly Foxed, a quirky quarterly of creative criticism, also based in London.
 Granta and The London Magazine also publish some interesting work too, although both of them can also be a bit stuffy and exclusionary.
 The short-lived but influential Egress was similarly reserved in its visual aesthetics, but much less staid in the wildness of what it publishes.
 More recently, exciting things have been happening in the pages of Extra Teeth, edited by Jules Danskin, the founder of Golden Hare Books in Edinburgh (see below), as well as thi wurd, based in Glasgow.

 Online journals that offer reviews and critical coverage of new titles, with a notable bias towards small presses, include the long-running 3:AM Magazine as well as Review 31 and Minor Literature[s].
 Print journals with greater financial resources and a rather formal air about them include The Literary Review, the London Review of Books, and the Times Literary Supplement — and all of them publish reviews of small press titles far more regularly than you’d expect them to.

 If you’re on the hunt for podcasts that tend to feature some of the same crew as you’ll find working behind the scenes of small presses, your first stop should be Why Why Why: The Books Podcast, which interviews writers, editors, and readers of small press titles.
-Also brilliant and entertaining are Paper Chain and Backlisted, as well as the indispensable Unsound Methods.
+Also brilliant and entertaining are Paper Chain, Papertrail, and Backlisted, as well as the indispensable Unsound Methods.
 The novelist Heidi James spoke to a series of impressive writers over the course of a year for her podcast First Graft, and Philip Connor Finn has done the same with small press editors on What Editors Want.
 For brief interviews with authors and readings of their work, check out the podcasts run by Galley Beggar Press and The Stinging Fly Press.